Skip to main content

 Charlie is a Board-Certified Specialist in Estate Planning and Probate Law by the North Carolina State Bar Board of Legal Specialization.
 He is a member of the North Carolina Bar Association's Estate Planning and Fiduciary Law Section.

-Charlie received his B.S. degree with highest distinction from the University of North Carolina at Chapel Hill in 2011 and his J.D. degree with high honors from the University of North Carolina at Chapel Hill School of Law in 2014.
+Charlie earned his B.S., with highest distinction, from the University of North Carolina at Chapel Hill and his J.D., with high honors, from the University of North Carolina at Chapel Hill School of Law.

 Click here for more information about Charlie.